Project Coordinator, Exhibitor Services

 In terms of connectivity too, Business Aviation leads the way.
 It was business people in particular who early on had a need to be reachable, even when travelling.
 Since they were also prepared to make investments in their aircraft to upgrade accordingly, business jets were already equipped with the internet at a time when the first receivers were only just being developed for commercial aircraft.

-At this year’s AERO 2021 the most topical issues will be discussed during the morning of Thursday, 22 April as part of a special Business Aviation Conference.
-AERO in Friedrichshafen, taking place this year from 21–24 April, offers its visitors the entire spectrum of general aviation and aerial sports.
+At this year’s AERO 2022 the most topical issues will be discussed during the special Business Aviation Conference.
+AERO in Friedrichshafen, taking place this year from 27–30 April, offers its visitors the entire spectrum of general aviation and aerial sports.
 Business Aviation is a valuable addition to the show.